 Caution: Do not use when pregnant.

-History/Folklore: The ancient observations of a snake’s ability to move fast and flexibly (both above ground and below), shed its skin and be poisonous, all led to it being studied and revered.
-Because of these traits, it has been used medicinally to treat arthritis, joint pain and a wide variety of skin problems.
-It does this effectively and is still used today in several Chinese formulas used to treat these conditions.
+History/Folklore: The ancient observations of a snake’s ability to move fast and flexibly (both above and below ground), shed its skin, and be poisonous, all led to it being studied and revered.
+Because of these traits, it has been used medicinally to treat arthritis, joint pain, and a wide variety of skin problems.
+It does this effectively and is still used today in several Chinese formulas to treat these conditions.

 It is considered an excellent remedy for stubborn dry scale-like skin.
-A typical dosage is 1.5-3g when decocted, 0.3-0.6 when taken in powder form.
 While the snakes are raised and harvested in China for this purpose, using the powdered form is recommended as less can be used helping to reduce the number of snakes used and thereby preserving the species.